sebikovacs/javascript-dev-environment/README.md

 - `npm install localtunnel -g`
 - start app
 - share work by exposing the local port: `lt --port 3000`
+- you can also add a subdomain `lt --port --subdomain something here 3000`
 - creates a local web server that can be shared

 #### NGROK setup: